FromUte/dune-api/README.md

 ## UNDER ACTIVE DEVELOPMENT

-We still in development phase, so, if you use it in production, you may have some seriously bugs there. :D
+We still in development phase, so, if you use it in production, you may have some bugs. :D If you do, please report them.

 ## What